Dental Health After Pediatric Cancer Therapy

 How can I learn more about my risk?

-- Going to a cancer survivorship clinic can be helpful to learn about your own risk and ways to reduce your risk.
+- Going to a cancer survivorship clinic can be helpful to learn about your risk and ways to lower your risk.
 Find a clinic on our list or call local cancer centers to see if they have a clinic for childhood cancer survivors.

 - Visit the Children’s Oncology Group website to learn more about risks and recommendations.